exercism/v3/languages/csharp/exercises/concept/casting/.docs/instructions.md

 // => "The Physio"
 ```

-## 1. As for Task 1 except that if the staff member is a member of the security team the text " Priority Personnel" should be displayed after their title
+## 1. As for Task 1 except that if the staff member is a member of the security team the text "Priority Personnel" should be displayed after their title

 Please modify the `laminateMaker.GetDisplayName()` method.
 It should behave as in Task 1 except that if there is a security alert (constructor argument is `true`) and the staff member is a member of the security team (either of type `Security` or one of its derivatives) then the text " Priority Personnel" should be displayed after the title.